 A Request for Reconsideration comes into play when the trademark examining attorney in charge of reviewing your trademark application issues a trademark office action indicating that the refusal to register your mark has now been made final.
-A Request for Reconsideration is generally used for two different purposes.
+A Request for Reconsideration is generally used for two different purposes:

 The first purpose is for the owner of a trademark application to comply with a technical or procedural requirement raised by the trademark examining attorney.
-For example, let’s say you receive an office action requesting that you amend the identification of products/services in your application because it does not conform to the Trademark Office’s standards.
-You look at the Trademark Office’s ID Manual and come to the conclusion that there is absolutely nothing wrong with the way you described your products/services.
+For example, let’s say you receive an office action requesting that you amend the identification of products/services in your application because it doesn’t conform to the USPTO’s standards.
+You look at the USPTO ID Manual and come to the conclusion that there’s absolutely nothing wrong with the way you described your products/services.
 So, you file a response to the office action arguing your position.
 The trademark examining attorney reviews your response but continues to believe that an amendment to your application is required.
-He then sends you a second office action making his refusal to register your trademark final.
-After some thought, you decide it is not worth the time and expense of appealing the trademark examining attorney’s decision to the Trademark Trial and Appeal Board (TTAB), so you submit a Request for Reconsideration consisting of the requested amendment.
-The trademark examining attorney then approves your trademark application and allows it to proceed to the next step in the US trademark registration process.
+He then sends you a final office action making his refusal to register your trademark final.
+After some thought, you decide it’s not worth the time and expense of appealing the trademark examining attorney’s decision to the Trademark Trial and Appeal Board (TTAB), so you submit a Request for Reconsideration consisting of the requested amendment.
+The trademark examining attorney then approves your trademark application and allows it to proceed to the next step in the trademark application process.

 Need Assistance With a Request for Reconsideration?

 I’m experienced US trademark attorney Morris Turek.
 If you’ve received a final office action from the USPTO and need some assistance from a skilled trademark attorney with preparing and filing a Request for Reconsideration, please contact me right away for your free consultation.
 You can easily reach me by phone at (314) 749-4059, through email (firstname.lastname@example.org), or by using my contact form (below).
 I look forward to hearing from you soon.